How to Properly Screen Tenants in Charleston: A Landlord's Guide

 Check the Application

-Your rental application should ask for the crucial information that you need to know to screen your potential tenant.
-For instance, their previous landlords, criminal background, income level, former and current employers, and a list of references that can vouch for them.
-These are all things you should be able to pull from the application to reference when vetting prospects.
+Your rental application should ask for the crucial information you need to know to screen your potential tenant.
+For instance, you should collect information about their previous landlords, criminal background, income level, former and current employers, and a list of references that can vouch for prospective tenants.

 Make sure to properly look over the application before doing any background check to make sure no information was omitted.
 Gaps in their rental history and employment could be potential red flags.